shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 ## Conclusions

-The game was launched on March 20, 2020, so assuming you are a perfctionist and never miss a single fossil on any day, June 17th will be your benchmark to beat.
-Now, the existence of the Bunny Day e
+The game was launched on March 20, 2020, so assuming you start playing on day 1 and never miss a single fossil, June 17th will be your benchmark to beat.
+Don't feel bad if you fail - blame it on Zipper.

 <br>